How to Fix Windows 10 Stuck at “Getting Windows Ready”

 Windows 10 systems are still susceptible to random setbacks.
 One common issue is when Windows stays stuck on the “Getting Windows ready” screen.

-When this error occurs, there are a few things you can do to try and fix it.
+When this error occurs, you can do a few things to try and fix it.
 But before that, let’s cover the possible immediate causes of this error so you know what to look out for!

 What causes the "Getting Windows ready" screen to be stuck?